 Already, this illuminates quite substantially the connections between these four non-relativistic theories of spacetime and gravity.
 And yet, that is only the beginning of the story.
-Taking now together questions (2) and (3) in our above list, it is becoming increasingly well-known to philosophers of physics that there exists a 'geometric trinity' of relativistic theories of gravitation, of which GR constitutes but one node (see e.g. Jiménez, Heisenberg, and Koivisto (2019) for a recent review in the physics literature).
-The other two nodes are 'teleparallel gravity' (TEGR), in which gravitational effects are a manifestation of exclusively spacetime torsion, and 'symmetric teleparallel gravity' (STEGR), in which gravitational effects are a manifestation of exclusively spacetime nonmetricity.
-Recently, Wolf, Read, and Vigneron (2023) have shown that the above-discussed non-relativistic trinity (sans any mention of MG) is indeed the non-relativistic limit (in the sense of a 1/c expansion à la Schwartz (2023)) of this relativistic geometry trinity.
-More specifically, the torsional non-relativistic theory TENC emerges when one takes the non-relativistic limit of the torsional relativistic theory TEGR, while the non-metric non-relativistic theory STENC emerges as the non-relativistic limit of non-metric relativistic theory STEGR.
-The web of connections is, therefore, as presented in Figure 2 (in that figure, for clarity, we omit MG).
+Taking now together questions (2) and (3) in our above list, it is becoming increasingly well-known to philosophers of physics that there exists a 'geometric trinity' of relativistic theories of gravitation, of which GR constitutes but one node (see e.g. Jiménez, Heisenberg, and Koivisto (2019) and Capozziello, De Falco, and Ferrara (2022) for recent reviews in the physics literature).
+The other two nodes are 'teleparallel gravity' (TEGR), in which gravitational effects are a manifestation of exclusively spacetime torsion, and 'symmetric telelparallel gravity' (STEGR), in which gravitational effects are a manifestation of exclusively spacetime non-metricity.
+Recently, Wolf, Read, and Vigneron (2023) have shown that the above-discussed non-relativistic trinity